ramshankar11/my-portfolio/README.md

 ## Let's Connect

 I'm actively seeking new challenges and opportunities to contribute my skills and expertise.
-Feel free to connect with me on [LinkedIn URL] or [email address].
+Feel free to connect with me on Linkedin(https://www.linkedin.com/in/ram-shankar-5b9519200/) or Email-id(ramshankar06042000@gmail.com).

 ---

-This is just a basic example, feel free to customize it further with your specific details, project descriptions, achievements, and links.
-Remember to add visuals like screenshots or diagrams to enhance your website.

-For the design aspects, consider using CSS code within your Markdown file or exploring themes and templates available on platforms like StartBootstrap or Bulma.io.

-I hope this helps you get started!
-Let me know if you have any further questions about customizing your GitHub Pages website.